VidBee vs. Stacher

 Single Video Downloads

-Playlist & Channel Queue Full playlist, channel, and batch URL queue with per-item control Basic playlist support in a simpler UI
+Playlist & Channel Queue Full playlist, channel, and batch URL queue with per-item control Playlist handling through a yt-dlp-style GUI; test batch controls directly

-Queue Management Pause, resume, retry, review, and persistent download history Simpler queue focused on one-off downloads with limited retry control
+Queue Management Pause, resume, retry, review, and persistent download history Simpler queue workflow; test persistent history and retry controls directly

 Quality & Formats